 - Your startup has no significant debt, (beyond Convertible Notes), unpaid accrued or contingent liabilities.

-- You have a clean “Cap Table” and is without unaccredited investors or complex shareholder issues.
+- You have a clean “Cap Table” and are without unaccredited investors or complex shareholder issues.

 - The startup has no shareholders with non-dilution clauses.